avinetworks/avi-helm-charts/docs/AKO/objects.md

     poolgroupname = clusterName + "--" + namespace + "-" + host + "_" + path + "-" + ingName

 Some of these naming conventions can be used to debug/derive corresponding Avi object names that could prove as a tool for first level trouble shooting.

+### NodePort Mode

+#### Insecure and Secure Ingress/Routes in NodePort mode

+    apiVersion: v1
+    kind: Service
+    metadata:
+      name: service1
+      namespace: default
+    spec:
+      type: NodePort
+      ports:
+      - port: 80
+        targetPort: 8080
+        nodePort: 31013
+        name: eighty
+      selector:
+        app: avi-server

+In `NodePort` mode, Service `service1` should be of type `NodePort`.
+There is no change in naming of the objects of VS and pool.
+AKO populates the Pool server object with `node_ip:nodeport`.
+If there are 3 nodes in the cluster with Internal IP being `10.0.0.100, 10.0.0.101, 10.0.0.102` and assuming that there’s no node label selectors used, AKO populates pool server as: `10.0.0.100:31013, 10.0.0.101:31013, 10.0.0.101:31013`.

+If `service1` is of type `ClusterIP` in  NodePort mode.
+Pool servers will be empty for ingres/route referring to the service.

+#### Service of type loadbalancer In NodePort mode

+Service of type `LoadBalancer` automatically creates a NodePort.
+AKO populates the pool server object with `node_ip:nodeport`.